get your questions answered

 iv.
 Immunology (3)

 All prerequisite courses must be passed with a grade of "C" or better and be completed prior to matriculation.
-Applicants must have a cumulative undergraduate science GPA of at least 3.0 and a cumulative undergraduate overall GPA of at least 3.0 on a 4.0 scale.
+Applicants must have a cumulative science GPA of at least 3.0 and a cumulative overall GPA of at least 3.0 on a 4.0 scale.
 The program encourages applicants who possess academic and/or personal achievements, healthcare, or patient care experiences, shadowing and/or volunteerism.

 The MPAS program is 8 terms for a total of 24 months.